Company Profile

 Completed transactions range from those relative to professional services to base manufacturing, distribution and hi-tech electronics, including where EMCO/Hanover have: (1) arranged the sale of various portfolio assets of Heritage Leasing Corporation; (2) acted as management and financial consultants in the acquisition of a product line from an American Brands' subsidiary for Active Sales Co., Inc.; (3) acted as corporate financial advisors regarding capital restructures and sale of Campbell Industries, Inc.; (4) acted as a corporate executive in the purchase of a textile products buying office; (5) negotiated the sale of a product license plus designed long-term financing with warrants between Industrial Clean Air, Inc. and a foreign buyer; (6) negotiated the sale of Western Plywood, Inc. to Plywood Panels, Inc.; (7) plus initiated and concluded the sale of Services Rating Organization, Inc. to a major European company in a related industry.

-Other assignments have involved where EMCO/Hanover: (8) sold a specialized industry group of magazines to an international publishing company through their U.S. subsidiary; (9) introduced and sold an accounting services firm to one of the Big-6 national accounting firms; (10) merged a distributor of electronic components (annual sales: $60 million) with a competitor; (11) sold a manufacturer of industrial products to an industry related business; (12) sold a group of product lines to a manufacturer of retail products; plus (13) negotiated the sale of a wholesale electrical distributor to a competitor along with (14) various transactions for a Multi-Level Marketing, publicly-trading food supplement company along with (15) a reverse merger of a law firm’s management group into an existing ESOP; and (16) various mergers for a U.S. based public start-up company in the processing of establishing itself as a medical products and accessories, distribution firm -specializing in certain international markets.
+Other assignments have involved where EMCO/Hanover: (8) sold a specialized industry group of magazines to an international publishing company through their U.S. subsidiary; (9) introduced and sold an accounting services firm to one of the Big-6 national accounting firms; (10) merged a distributor of electronic components (annual sales: $60 million) with a competitor; (11) sold a manufacturer of industrial products to an industry related business; (12) sold a group of product lines to a manufacturer of retail products; plus (13) negotiated the sale of a wholesale electrical distributor to a competitor along with (14) various transactions for a Multi-Level Marketing, publicly-trading food supplement company along with (15) a reverse merger of a law firms management group into an existing ESOP; and (16) various mergers for a U.S. based public start-up company in the processing of establishing itself as a medical products and accessories, distribution firm -specializing in certain international markets.

 EXECUTIVE MANAGEMENT ENHANCEMENT PROGRAM(S)